Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Butch Cassidy

-The Diamond spread reveals the dynamic forces at work in a situation.
-It is the spread of choice for understanding a hidden conflict.
+The Cross spread is used to plot the arc of your life and the forces acting on it.
+It is the most popular spread, giving a very complete view of the situation.
 Spirit Runes are most commonly used for questions about mysticism, spirituality, and religion.

-The top rune represents the conclusion to which your strivings can carry you.
+The left rune represents an important element of the past.
 Ehwaz is the rune of the eight-legged horse that the god Odin rode into battle.
 Horses are symbolic of a number of things.
 Firstly, horses may symbolize vehicles such as cars, motorcycles, planes, or boats.
 Secondly, horses may symbolize not wealth, but status.
 Thirdly, horses may symbolize motion towards an objective.
 As such, this rune suggests a journey or a quest to achieve a goal or improve one's station in life.
 On a deeper level, the rune Ehwaz evokes the unique relationship of horse and rider as an inseparable team.
 To the modern eye this may be the relationship of master and underling, but to the Norse it was a total union.
 In fact, early representations of Odin are not of a man and a horse, but, of a centaur-like creature - the ultimate symbiosis of Man and Nature.